 As a best practice, call dispositions should be set as a picklist in your CRM so they can be associated to a specific lead or contact record.
-Dispositions can then be pulled into custom dashboards or reports.
+Dispositions can then be used for reporting purposes and displayed in dashboards.
 This way, trends in call outcomes can be tracked in real-time while informing sales and marketing strategy.

 Why Is Call Disposition Data Important?

-Appointment Set – If a high number of calls in a specific campaign lead to appointments, then it likely means that the campaign is doing a good job of generating high-quality leads.
+Appointment Set – If a high number of calls in a campaign lead to appointments, then the campaign is likely generating high-quality leads.
 However, if calls with this disposition is disproportionally low, the campaign is underperforming.

-Disconnection/No longer in service/Busy – If a large number of leads end in busy signals or disconnection messages, then it might be time to analyze the lead source and move in another direction.
-If Marketing is providing Sales with a high number of disconnected numbers, then it could mean that there’s a problem with the lead source.
+Disconnection/No Longer in Service/Busy – If a large number of leads end in busy signals or disconnection messages, then it might be time to analyze the lead source and move in another direction.
+If Marketing has provided Sales with a high number of disconnected numbers, then it could mean that there’s a problem with the lead source.
 If reps are hitting voicemails or busy signals, you may need to adjust the time of day your reps are calling prospects.

-Left Voicemail – If too many calls are going to voicemail recordings, it could be time to do an audit to remove specific leads from follow-up lists that always go to voicemail so reps don’t waste their time calling them.
+Left Voicemail – If too many calls are going to voicemail, it could be time to do an audit to remove specific leads from follow-up lists that always go to voicemail so reps don’t waste their time calling them.

 Need to Nurture – Sometimes leads just aren’t ready to have a serious sales conversation.
 This disposition can be used to pull a list of leads that need further nurturing from marketers.
-This disposition could even be used as a driver to affect lead scoring.
+Some RingDNA clients even use this as a factor in lead scoring.

-Rejected– Are a high volume of calls getting rejected?
+Rejected– Are a high volume of calls getting rejected or going unanswered?
 It could be time to try local presence, which has been proven to increase connection rates.